numisveinsson/BloodVesselML3D/Data/README.md

 2. python3 gather_sampling_data.py

 This collects data about all positions of sampling to take place and size of sub-volumes.
 Then runs through the locations and actually extracts the sub-volumes and saves them.

+In the case of resampling use

+3. python3 additional_pre_process.py

+And in the case of generating labels run

+4. python3 generate_labels.py